Home > Short-Term Health Insurance > District of Columbia Short-Term Health Insurance

 Explore other coverage options available in your state!

-Availability of short-term health insurance in DC
+Availability of short-term health insurance in Washington, D.C.

-Washington, DC has enacted legislation that limits short-term plans to three months and prohibits renewals.
-Legislation prevents short-term health insurance in Washington, DC from excluding pre-existing conditions or basing eligibility on medical history.
+Washington, D.C., has enacted legislation that limits short-term plans to three months and prohibits renewals.
+Legislation prevents short-term health insurance in Washington, D.C. from excluding pre-existing conditions or basing eligibility on medical history.

 DC’s short-term market dropped from six insurers to just one after the new rules took effect, and no plans were available by 2021.
-That continues to be the case in 2024.
+That continues to be the case in 2026.

 Frequently asked questions about short-term health insurance in Washington, DC